gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 an API to key the DTLS protection operation function.
-Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a seperate document {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.
+Usage of the DTLS 1.3 handshake for initial mutual authentication and key establishment as well as periodic re-authentication and rekeying with Diffe-Hellman of the DTLS chunk protection is defied in a separate document {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 When the endpoint authentication and key establishment has been